 2. Rinse the maca root under running water to remove any dirt or debris.

 3. Dry the maca root: Place it on a clean towel and pat it dry.
 Then, let it air dry in a cool place for several days until it becomes dry and hard.
+Do not rusch this stage or it will be too soft to grind.

 4. Grind the maca root: Once the maca root is dry and hard, you can grind it into a powder using a coffee grinder or a food processor.
 Start with small batches to ensure even grinding.